fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/live-maya-exporter/index.md

 ## If I had more time
 If I had more time the first thing I would like to add is a Python backend so that it could be implemented in Blender, Substance Designer, Unreal Engine or almost any application really with a modern Python interpreter and plugin architecture.
 I also think it would be interesting to implement actions sent from the game back to Maya.
 Things like clicking a model in the level and opening the corresponding source file inside of Maya could be very useful!

 Something that would be really elegant is the creation of a standalone server application that lets both games and different editors connect simultaneuosly, acting as a bridge for the entire content pipeline.
 One could create a unified source file viewer with Houdini, Maya, Blender, ZBrush, Photoshop, Substance, Unreal Engine all integrated into something similar as the Steam overlay.
-I presume it won't work as well as it sounds in practice but it makes me drool :3
+I presume it won't work as well as it sounds in practice but it makes me drool.